jpgordon00/UnityFileDownloader/README.md

 - Atomic file downloading.
 > By specifying the 'AbandonOnFailure' property of GroupDownloader to true, a failed download will cause the downloader to pause and delete all previous files.
 UnityWebRequests allows the downloader to ensure a file is never partially downloaded via a [DownloadHandler](https://docs.unity3d.com/ScriptReference/Networking.DownloadHandler.html) property.
 - Progress calculation.
-> Access the current progress of the download handler as a float 0f to 1f.
+> Access the current progress of the downloader as a float 0f to 1f.
-- Properties for timeouts, internal timers and keeps track of pending, completed and uncomplete URIs.
+- Properties to change timeouts, access elapsed and total time, and more.
+> Access pending, completed and uncomplete URIs.
 - Additional [component](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for controling the downloader through the editor.

 ## How do I use it?